sd2k9/documentation/linux/kvm_qemu.md

 - https://wiki.gentoo.org/wiki/QEMU/Windows_guest

-### Direct QVM Usage
+### Direct QEMU Usage

-When you're using QVM directly (should not be needed for this guide) here some notes.
+When you're using QEMU directly (should not be needed for this guide) here some notes.

 Invocation